Table Of Contents

 I then go over the line again trying to get the remainder out.
 With a couple strokes, I have a totally clean grout line and can continue on to the next one.

-Those are my tips for removing grout so far, I hope you found one
+Those are my tips for removing grout so far, I hope you found one of two of them helpful in your grout removal adventures.

 I will keep updating and revising this guide as I continue to work with these tools and discover new methods.